kchenggg/wacky-activity-randomizer-selector/README.md

 # How Does It Work
 ### Functionalities
-- Registration
+- 3 random activites are displayed upon Registration
--	Rewards catalogue
--	Randomizer
+-	Randomizer can be refreshed once
 -	Activity completion submission
 -	Feedback
--	Event/Consumer Surveys
 -	eWallet

-###
-- Customized profiles are created based on a set of questions that the user must answer during the registration process.
+-	Rewards catalogue

 ### Scoring
 - 1 transaction on eWallet = 1 point
+- Points are set based on difficulty level of activity
-- completion of activity = set no. of points
+- Points are awarded upon photo submission of completed activity

 # Services used
 1. AWS CodePipeline